edwardwq301/wqtech/docs/backend/algorithm.md

 ```

-exercise: *Successor* with delete.
-Given a set of n integers S={0,1,...,n−1} and a sequence of requests of the following form:
+*Successor* with delete: Given a set of n integers S = {0, 1, ..., n−1} and a sequence of requests of the following form:

 - remove x from S
 - find *successor* of  x : the smallest y in S such that y>=x